UKHomeOffice/egar-public-site-ui/README.md

 In general you don't need to run `gateway-api` and `data-integr-cbp`, unless:

-- You want to mock submitting a GAR to CBP
+- You want to mock submitting a GAR to CBP.
-- If you are mocking a flight from a foreign country to the UK and need check their UPT status
+- If you are mocking a flight from a foreign country to the UK and need check their UPT status.

 ## Structure of app